axtloss/autodarkmode/README.md

 A simple tool to switch between dark and light mode.

 It executes a command on switch and nothing else.

-Location is either specified by the user or
+Location is either specified by the user or retrieved via geoclue.

+It has a constant memory footprint of about 393kb.

 # Building
 ```